Recognition of same-sex unions in the Philippines

+Local initiatives

+Quezon City

+On June 24, 2023, the government of Quezon City launched a "Right to Care" card, allowing same-sex couples, through a special power of attorney, to make health-related decisions for each other.

-Proposed legislation
+Proposed national legislation

 Property rights of same-sex partners

 While same sex unions are not recognized by the Philippine government, there has been proposals to introduce laws which would recognize same-sex partners' property rights that are similar to heterosexual couples.
 Such attempts include the 2013 proposal by Albay representative Edcel Lagman and 2019 proposal by Senator Imee Marcos.
 Under Lagman's proposal cohabitating same sex couples are able to register their partnership at a local Civil Registrar and document their co-owned or exclusive properties.

-Same-sex union
+Same-sex unions

-Alavarez proposal
+Alvarez proposal

 In October 2016, Speaker of the House of Representatives Pantaleon Alvarez announced that he would file a bill to legalize civil unions for both opposite-sex and same-sex couples.
-By October 25, 2016, more than 150 lawmakers had signified their support for the bill.
+By October 25, 2016, more than 150 lawmakers had expressed their support for the bill.
 Alvarez introduced House Bill 6595 on October 10, 2017.
-The bill was also under the wing of representatives Geraldine Roman of Bataan, Gwendolyn Garcia of Cebu, and Raneo Abu of Batangas.
-In the Senate, conservative senators Tito Sotto, Joel Villanueva vowed to block the bill should it ever pass the House of Representatives.
-Following the adjournment of the 17th Congress and the subsequent 2019 general elections, the civil union bill was reintroduced by Alvarez in May 2019.
+The bill was also sponsored by representatives Geraldine Roman of Bataan, Gwendolyn Garcia of Cebu, and Raneo Abu of Batangas.
+In the Senate, conservative senators Tito Sotto and Joel Villanueva vowed to block the bill if it passed in the House of Representatives.
+Following the adjournment of the 17th Congress and the subsequent 2019 general elections, Alvarez reintroduced the civil unions bill in May 2019.

 Bagong Henerasyon proposal

 Bagong Henerasyon representative Bernadette Dy filed House Bill No. 1357 during the 18th Congress in the House of Representatives which proposed civil partnerships for same-sex couples.
-Dy refiled the proposed measure as House Bill 1015 in the 19th Congress.
+Dy refiled the proposal as House Bill 1015 in the 19th Congress.

 Padilla proposal

-Senator Robin Padilla introduced Senate Bill No. 449 which proposed the institution of civil unions for both heterosexual and same sex partners, which does not require any religious rites.
-The measure includes recognition of property and adoption rights for same sex partners.
+Senator Robin Padilla introduced Senate Bill No. 449 proposing the institution of civil unions for both opposite-sex and same-sex partners, which would not require any religious rites.
+The measure includes recognition of property and adoption rights for same-sex partners.

-The bill was characterized by Catholic Bishops’ Conference of the Philippines (CBCP) Episcopal Commission on Public Affairs executive secretary Fr.
-Jerome Secillano as an "infirmity" which could be a violation of "religious right" insisting that the state can't force the church of matters against its doctrine.Padilla, a Muslim, also lost support from the Grand Imam of the Marawi who withdrew support for him.
+The bill was characterized by Fr.
+Jerome Secillano, executive secretary of the Catholic Bishops' Conference of the Philippines (CBCP) Episcopal Commission on Public Affairs, as an "infirmity" and a violation of "religious rights", arguing that the state cannot force the church over matters against its doctrine.
+Padilla, a Muslim, also lost support from the Grand Imam of the Marawi.